 These include nature writing on her Blog, videos on her Youtube Channel, teaching on her Online Courses, guiding on her Sketching Holidays, and teaching through her Education Programs at such diverse locations as Alaska, Mexico, Honduras, and Jamaica.

-She’s traveled widely in the Americas and beyond from Alaska to Honduras, The Netherlands to Turkey.
-Her many adventures have included SCUBA diving with sharks, tracking bears by moonlight, electrofishing trout, identifying deep sea invertebrates, performing necropsies on sea lions and studying the sex lives of carnivorous plants.
-In pursuit of adventure, she’s been stung by jellyfish, chased by a moose, dive bombed by seabirds, poisoned by rotten food in Turkey, and electrocuted at a shoddy ‘rustic vacation retreat’.
+She’s traveled widely in the Americas and beyond from Alaska to Borneo, The Netherlands to Turkey, and Peru to the Caribbean.
+Her many adventures have included diving with hammerhead sharks, tracking bears by moonlight, electrofishing for endangered trout, identifying deep-sea invertebrates, performing necropsies on sea lions, and studying the sex lives of carnivorous plants.
+In pursuit of adventure, she’s been stung by jellyfish, chased by moose, dive-bombed by angry seabirds, poisoned by rotten food, and electrocuted at a shoddy ‘rustic vacation retreat’.

-When not exploring the world, she makes her home in central Oregon at the intersection of 10,000’ dormant volcanoes and the high desert.
-She enjoys sharing her passion for the natural world and her conservation ethic with children and adults alike through her classes, presentations, tours and retreats.
-A regular practice of yoga and hiking keeps her sane.
+When not exploring the world, she makes her home in central Oregon at the base of the glacier-topped Cascades where the sagebrush meets the pines.
+She enjoys sharing her passion for the natural world and her conservation ethic with children and adults alike through her workshops, presentations, online courses, and sketching retreats.
+A regular practice of yoga, hiking, and riding horses keeps her centered.

 As Featured In